Readless

 "

-The ROI of Reading PM Newsletters
+What's the ROI of Reading PM Newsletters?

 • Career advancement: PMs who actively read industry newsletters are 2.4x more likely to be promoted within 2 years (Leland survey 2025)